ibm-cloud-docs/citrix-netscaler-vpx/terminology.md

 ## Monitor
 {: #monitor}

 An element that allows you to track a service, assuring that it is operating correctly.
-The monitor uses probes and heartbeat signals to keep track of the service status.
+It uses probes and heartbeat signals to monitor the service status.